Texas - Greater Dallas

 Publisher's Note

-Seniors Blue Book of Greater Dallas provides the best caregiver resource and senior care directory for aging in the Dallas and Fort Worth area.
-Our trusted senior search directory, senior resource guide and online education library for aging and senior services are here to provide you with the information you need to make informed decisions about the care and services available.
+Seniors Blue Book of Greater Dallas provides the best caregiver resource and senior care directory for aging in the Dallas-Fort Worth area.
+Our trusted senior search directory, senior resource guide and online education library for aging and senior services are here to provide you with the information you need to make informed decisions about aging care and services.

-You can search for senior resources online and in the print guide.
-Search for information to keep you aging at home with as much independence as possible, find help at home, aging services, home care, dementia resources, senior telephones, care management, elder planning, downsizing, clutter clean-up and the closest hospital.
-When you are ready for a little more help we have senior care experts who can buy or sell your home, help you choose the best place to live; retirement and independent living, assisted living and memory care or a rehab center or nursing home.
-Seniors Blue Book is here to connect you with the resources seniors need to thrive.
+Find aging resources online and in the print guide.
+Search for information to keep you at home with as much independence as possible, explore help at home, aging services, home care, dementia resources, senior telephones, care management, elder planning, downsizing, clutter clean-up and a hospital near you.
+When you are ready, we have senior care experts who can buy or sell your home and help you choose the best place to call home; retirement and independent living, assisted living and memory care or a rehab center or nursing home.
+Seniors Blue Book is here to connect you with aging resources need to thrive.

-Pick-up your FREE copy of Seniors Blue Book Greater Dallas, your trusted guide to senior care resources at a grocery store near you!
+Pick-up your FREE copy of Seniors Blue Book Greater Dallas, your trusted guide to resources for aging at a grocery store near you!
 Click Here for store locations.

 Blessings, Kathleen Warshawsky, BSN, RN, Publisher | Wife, Mother, Daughter, & Friend